Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## DONE tasks :)

+* Add clear seach button and functionality to search box
 * Defined tasks fetched from BE does not appear on FE task list
   * Fixed with async / await
   * Can fetch tasks - ~~~cannot~~~ can present them in FE